kailash-manasarovar/statement/docs/evidence/manipulation.md

+## The feminist community of Women and others

+- It's important to note why this community is so interesting to scammers.
+- We are an extremely generous community and support fundraisers, charities, and requests for money more than any other community probably.
+- It is also the ideal community to target for long game honey trapping or confidence trickster crime.
+- Women also are open to sexploitation and emotional honey trapping for fraud.
+- Young people, particularly girls, are now prey to porn gangs and manipulation undoubtedly starts online.
+- Children are now prey to porn gangs and manipulation undoubtedly starts online.

 ## Seduction techniques

 - Ideally, the trick begins with an actual physical person, the object of desire, coupled with online seduction techniques and drugging/spiking with narcotics/herbs.